Count-Based Exploration with the Successor Representation: Introduction

-In model-based approaches agents explicitly learn a model of the dynamics of the environment which they use to plan future actions.
-In this setting the problem of exploration is well understood.
-When all states can be enumerated and uniquely identified (tabular case), we have algorithms with proven sample complexity bounds on the maximum number of suboptimal actions an agent selects before converging to an $\epsilon$-optimal policy~\citep[e.g.,][]{Brafman02,Kearns02,Strehl08}.
-However, these approaches are not easily extended to large environments where it is intractable to enumerate all of the states.
-When using function approximation, the concept of state visitation is not helpful and learning useful models is by itself quite challenging.
-For a longer discussion on this topic we refer the reader to the recent work by \citet{Machado18a}.

-Due to the difficulties in learning good models in large domains, model-free methods are much more popular.
-Instead of building an explicit model of the environment, they estimate state values directly from transition samples (state, action, reward, next state).
-Unfortunately, this approach makes systematic exploration much more challenging.
-Nevertheless, because model-free methods make up the majority of approaches scalable to large domains, practitioners often ignore the exploration challenges these methods pose and accept the high sample complexity of random exploration.
-Reward bonuses that promote exploration are one alternative to random walks~\citep[e.g.,][]{Bellemare16,Martin17}, but none such proposed solutions are widely adopted in the field.

-In this paper we introduce an algorithm for exploration based on the successor representation (SR).
-The SR, originally introduced by \citet{Dayan93}, is a representation that generalizes between states using the similarity between their successors, i.e., the similarity between the states that follow the current state given the environment's dynamics and the agent's policy.
-The SR is defined for any problem, it can be learned through temporal-difference learning~\citep{Sutton88} and, as we discuss below, it can also be seen as implicitly estimating the transition dynamics of the environment.
-Our approach is inspired by the substochastic successor representation (SSR), a concept we introduce here.
-The SSR is defined so that it implicitly counts state visitation, allowing us to use it to encourage exploration.
-This idea connects representation learning and exploration, two otherwise disjoint areas of research.
-The SSR allows us to derive an exploration bonus that when applied to model-based RL generates algorithms that perform as well as theoretically sample-efficient algorithms.
-Importantly, the intuition developed with the SSR assists us in the design of a model-free deep RL algorithm that achieves state-of-the-art performance in hard exploration Atari 2600 games.
+Surprisingly, the most common approach in the field is to select exploratory actions uniformly at random, with even high-profile success stories being obtained with this strategy (e.g., \citeauthor{Tesauro95} \citeyear{Tesauro95}; \citeauthor{Mnih15} \citeyear{Mnih15}).
+However, random exploration often fails in environments with sparse rewards, that is, environments where the agent observes a reward signal of value zero for the majority of states.
+In this paper we introduce an approach for exploration in RL based on the successor representation (SR; \citeauthor{Dayan93} \citeyear{Dayan93}).
+The SR is a representation that generalizes between states using the similarity between their successors, that is, the states that follow the current state given the agent's policy.
+The SR is defined for any problem, it can be learned with temporal-difference learning and, as we discuss below, it can be seen as implicitly estimating the transition dynamics of the environment.